HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/Autoencoder/README.md

 The autoencoder used for dimensionality reduction is an undercomplete autoencoder.
 The size of hidden layer is smaller than the input layer.
 By reducing the hidden layer size we force the network to learn the important features of the dataset. [[Varun Kruthiventi]][Dimensionality reduction using Keras Auto Encoder].

-Autoencoders are is a neural network used to learn efficient data patterns in an unsupervised manner.
-An autoencoder ideally consists of an encoder and a decoder.
-The encoder is designed compress data, whereas the decoder will try to uncompress the data.
+Autoencoders are neural network models used to learn efficient data patterns in an unsupervised manner.
+An autoencoder ideally consists of an **encoder** and a **decoder**.
+The encoder is designed **compress** data, whereas the decoder will try to **uncompress** the data.
 The illustration of an autoencoder workflow is (credit from [Niyas Mohammed: How to autoencode your Pokémon](https://hackernoon.com/how-to-autoencode-your-pokémon-6b0f5c7b7d97))

 ![autoencoder](images/autoencoder.png)